Students are encouraged to meet with counselors for consultation, crisis intervention, and/or help with...

 - Your file is subpoenaed by a court of law and the subpoena is signed by a judge

 Client counseling files are securely kept and never become part of your academic record.
-Your parents, ESF staff or faculty will not be informed of your participation in counseling services.
+Your parents/guardians, ESF staff or faculty will not be informed of your participation in counseling.

 Meet the Staff

 Ruth A. Larson, Director of Counseling Services

-Ruth has been a counselor for 22 years and her focus is on Adjusting to College, Depression, Anxiety, Mindfulness, Grief and Loss, PTSD, Sexual and Relationship Violence, and LGBTQ issues.
+Ruth has been a counselor for over 20 years and her focus is on adjusting to college, depression, anxiety, mindfulness, grief and loss, PTSD, sexual and relationship violence, and LGBTQ issues.
 She is certified in Eye Movement Desensitization and Reprocessing (EMDR), an effective tool for PTSD and phobias.
 Ruth is a member of the Association for University and Community College Counseling Directors and the American Counseling Association.